oslo-pm/oslo-pm.github.io/npw2018/info.md

 ## Theme

 The conference theme is "Perl in the cloud".
-The goal is to have days of conference, with two tracks: One for generic Perl talks and one for web development, with focus on Mojolicious.
+We'll have two days of conference, with one track, both covering generic Perl topics and web development with focus on Mojolicious.

-We are [working](https://github.com/oslo-pm/NPW2018/issues/8) on getting speakers for the conference.
-[We](/npw2018/2018/04/19/npw2018-call-for-papers.html) would love if you would like to give a talk!

 ## How to get to Oslo